Skip Navigation LinksHome > The ABC of the National Assembly > The Office of MNA > Indemnities and Allowances

 or

-• the rental of a dwelling
+• rent for a dwelling

 or